How to Track Inventory in QuickBooks (and What to Do When It Falls Short)

 | Low-stock alerts | Yes | Yes |

-| COGS posted on sale | Yes (purchase price) | True per-batch COGS including materials + labor |
+| COGS posted on sale | Yes (purchase price only) | True per-batch COGS including materials and labor |

-| Raw material inventory | No | Yes — track every ingredient by unit |
+| Raw material inventory | No | Ingredient-level tracking by unit |

-| Bill of materials / recipe costing | No | Yes — define which materials make each product |
+| Bill of materials / recipe costing | No | Recipe linking materials to finished goods |

-| Production/batch tracking | No | Yes — record manufacturing runs and deplete materials |
+| Production/batch tracking | No | Batch tracking that depletes components automatically |

-| Labor cost per batch | No | Yes — roll labor into per-unit COGS |
+| Labor cost per batch | No | Labor absorbed into per-unit cost |

-| Rolling average cost | No (FIFO only) | Yes — reflects real batch purchasing patterns |
+| Rolling average cost | No (FIFO only) | Rolling average, fits batch buying patterns |

 | Multi-channel order sync (Etsy, Shopify) | Via third-party only | Native or tight integration |

-| Reorder point by material | No | Yes — know before you run out |
+| Reorder point by material | No | Reorder triggers by material, not just finished goods |

-The gap isn’t a flaw in QuickBooks — it’s the wrong tool for one part of the job.
+The gap isn’t a flaw in QuickBooks.
+It’s the wrong tool for one part of the job.
 QuickBooks is purpose-built for accounting, not manufacturing.

 The Right Setup for Product-Based Businesses